Skip to content

 If you didn’t intentionally use it twice, check the audit log — someone or something has already redeemed this token.

-”linkmesh-agent restarted” but collector doesn’t appear in the UI
+Optional agent: “linkmesh-agent restarted” but it doesn’t appear in the UI

-Wait 30 seconds.
-The agent’s first heartbeat to the server takes up to a heartbeat interval to land.
+This applies only if you’re running the optional onboarding agent.
+Wait 30 seconds — the agent’s first heartbeat to the server takes up to a heartbeat interval to land.
 If it’s still missing after 60s:

 Terminal window